 In a nutshell, customer engagement is key because it will guarantee your business continuity, not only from a financial point of view but from a symbolic capital perspective based on competitors’ differentiation and social reputation.

 Customer engagement seems like a difficult concept to estimate.
 But, even as slippery as it is, there are some customer engagement metrics you would find useful to track your efforts and check if you’re on the round of nurturing meaningful relationships with your customers.

-When you shoot a campaign with a specific Call To Action, the conversation rate measures the percentage of people that completed the suggested action.
+When you shoot a campaign with a specific call to action (CTA), the conversion rate measures the percentage of people that completed the suggested action.
 While the conversion varies from campaign to campaign, CVR is easy to calculate:

 CVR = (total number of conversions / total number of visitors or sessions) * 100

-This metric is key when you want to measure how satisfied your customers are with your product/service by asking them on a scale from 1 to 10 how likely they are to recommend your brand to others.
-NPS is a net number that comes from
+This metric is key when you want to measure how satisfied your customers are with your product by asking them on a scale from 1 to 10 how likely they are to recommend your product to others.
+NPS is a net number that comes from:

 This web traffic analysis metric tells you a lot about the health of your site as a customer engagement platform.
 It represents the percentage of visitors that leave your site right away without navigating it or taking further action.